Your Host and Tour Guide:

 Some people like to acid treat (acid

-etch) the floor.
-Generally not officially approved by paint manufactures, it is still
+etch) the garage floor.
+Generally not officially approved by paint manufactures,

-popular with many floor coating applicators and 'do it yourselfers.
-The acid etches the concrete opening up the
+it is still popular with many floor coating applicators and 'do it yourselfers.
+The acid etches the concrete opening

 and removed for the concrete.